Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 - [AutoMapper 5.0 speed increases (Jimmy Bogard)](https://lostechies.com/jimmybogard/2016/06/24/automapper-5-0-speed-increases)
 - [How we did (and did not) improve performance and efficiency in Marten 2.0 (Jeremy D. Miller)](https://jeremydmiller.com/2017/08/01/how-we-did-and-did-not-improve-performance-and-efficiency-in-marten-2-0)
 - [Optimizing Just in Time with Expression Trees (Craig Gidney)](http://twistedoakstudios.com/blog/Post2540_optimizing-just-in-time-with-expression-trees)

+I also recommend reading about [code quotations in F#](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/code-quotations) which is a similar feature to expression trees but with more powerful language support.